seanbreckenridge/pmark/README.md

     For more info, visit ...

-Theres no restriction on the language, this creates the corresponding script file (with a random name, like `<script_directory>/CT1PIRQX5-pmark`) and executes it from the markdown files' directory.
+There's no restriction on the language, this creates the corresponding script file (with a random name, like `<script_directory>/CT1PIRQX5-pmark`) and executes it from the markdown files' directory.

 ---